 These JBLs are a little like Marmite – you either like them or you don’t.
 I personally really like them.
 There is something very appealing about the large white diaphragm and non linear drivers layout – studio heritage perhaps?

 The finishing quality of the drivers and attention to details is astonishing.
-Even these days we rarely see so well made drivers, not to mention 40 years ago.
+Even these days we rarely see so well made drivers, not to mention 40 years ago, especially if we compare and contrast these with British speakers from that ear.
 Bass and midrange units are powered by large Alnico V magnets, whereas tweeters are energised by respectable size ferrite magnets.
 Baskets of the bass and treble drivers are made from a black powder coated aluminium.
 All diaphragms are made of paper, yes, even tweeters – which is not something that you come across in modern speakers.

-The original crossovers are probably the weakest link of these beautiful speakers.
-They consist of two high-pass filters (two electrolytic capacitors) – one for midrange and one for tweeter, as well two l-pads.
+The original crossovers are probably the weakest link of these speakers.
+They consist of two high-pass filters (two electrolytic capacitors) – one for midrange and one for tweeter, as well two l-pads to allow you to attenuate the treble and midrange output.
 The potentiometers are made by Alps, and look like quality units, however, if you are planning to use the speakers with original crossovers, the l-pads will need to be cleaned or replaced.
+I was a little surprised to see so beautifully made drivers accompanied by such a crude crossovers.

-Cabinets are made from 18mm chipboard, finished in oiled walnut veneer, without any internal reinforcements – fairly rigid but we can do much better nowadays.
+Cabinets are made of 18mm chipboard, finished in oiled walnut veneer, without any internal bracing – fairly rigid but we can do much better nowadays.
 The grilles… well, the original grilles are very unique but the open cell foam tends to deteriorate with time, hence, you would have to be very lucky to find original, pyramid shaped foam grilles.
-There are companies that make reproduction of these grilles, but they cost a fortune.
+There are companies that make replicas of these grilles, but they cost a fortune.

 Sound of JBL L100

 A lot of music that I listen to is folky and acoustic stuff, without very complicated passages.
-When I plugged these JBLs for the first time, the thing that struck me was how natural and realistic the voices sound when compared with my modified Yamaha NS1000 which I currently use as my mains speakers.
+When I plugged these JBL L100 for the first time, the thing that struck me was how natural and realistic the voices sounded when compared with my Yamaha NS1000.
 I could not believe how much more realistic Bob Dylan’s voice sounded on Girl From the Country North.
 The sound was not necessary more clear, if anything it was more rough, but there was something very appealing about it.
 It was like the singer was singing in a different tonality.
-If I was to use a metaphor, the NS1000 sounded digital, whereas L100 sounded analogue.
+If I was to use a metaphor, the Yamaha NS1000 sounded digital, whereas JBL L100 sounded analogue.
 Not as refined but very engaging.
-What benefited Bob Dylan’s voice, did not benefit Eric Bibb’s, which sounded much more natural on my NS1000.
+However, what benefited Bob Dylan’s voice, did not benefit Eric Bibb’s on tracks such as Braggin’, which sounded much more natural on the NS1000.

 Whenever I test any speakers, I always start with tracks that allow me to isolate sounds.
 I.e. I use recordings with drums only, with guitars only, with a cappella singing, etc. Then I jump to more complex tracks.
 This process allows me to identify with greater confidence how the speakers reproduce given instruments/sounds in isolation and then as a part of more complex music passages.
 And the JBL L100 are quite good at playing different sounds in isolation.
-The vocals are very special and clapping sounds very realistic.
-The string instruments sound very good too and I could not really find anything negative about wind instruments.
+The vocals are very special, songs such as Spanish Harlem by Rebecca Pidgeon sound sublime.
+Clapping sounds very realistic too.
+The string instruments sound very good and I could not really find anything negative about wind instruments.
 But what surprised me the most is how realistic the drums sound.
-Probably the most realistic presentation I’ve heard so far.
+Probably one of the most realistic presentation I’ve heard so far.
 And it is not even the good attack, it is more the tone of it and that you feel like the drums are being played in front of you.
-Bass is nice and punchy but when plugged into a generator, you cannot hear anything below 40Hz.
-However, you rarely miss it when listening to most of the tracks.
+Bass is nice and punchy but it roles off quickly below 40Hz.
+However, you rarely miss it, unless you know is should be there.

 When it comes to more complicated music passages, it is totally depended on the music choice.
-Some tracks seem to suit JBLs where as others not.
-You also start noticing lack of balance, especially when you compare them with very linear speakers.
-This is probably first set of speakers that I am struggling to decide if I like them more than my current speakers or not.
-Some really well recorded tracks seem to go better with very refined and analytical sound on Yamaha NS1000, whereas others seem to suit the less refined but ‘honest’ style of JBL L100.
+Some tracks seem to suit JBLs where as others do not.
+You also start noticing lack of balance, especially when you compare them with more linear speakers.
+JBL L100 seem to be rather hot at the top end and overtime this can become fatiguing.
+If you spend long time listening to music, they may not be the best speakers for that.
+However, for short listening session, they definitely put a smile on your face.
+Some really well recorded tracks seem to go better with very refined and analytical sound on Yamaha NS1000, whereas others seem to suit the less refined style of JBL L100.

-If I was to criticise JBLs for anything, it would be their rough edges and boosted upper midrange/lower treble, which make them harder to listen to for long periods of time.
+If I was to criticise JBLs for anything, it would be their rough edges and boosted treble, which make them harder to listen to for long periods of time.
 Also, as soon you start playing them loud, you notice the edginess a lot more, and if you go for concert listening levels, you may get your ears bleeding.
 Overall, very impressive speakers as they are.
-I’m not quite sure why people refer to these at tizz and boom as, they do so many thinks so well.
-Ok, they may not be the most balanced speakers ever, but they are very natural and enjoyable to listen.
+They may not be the most balanced speakers ever, but they are very enjoyable to listen.

-Extremely natural presenters especially in terms of voices and drums.
+Very natural presenters especially in terms of voices and drums.
 Can sound very good at lower listening levels with relatively simple music or make your ears bleed at higher volumes with more complex music passages.
+Too fatiguing for long listening session, but definitely put a smile on your face.

 |Balance of Sound:|